Table of Contents

 Fun Facts About Cardamom

 Did you know that cardamom is one of the most expensive spices in the world?
-That’s because it’s labor-intensive to harvest and process.
-Here are some interesting facts about this incredible spice:
+That's because it's labor-intensive to harvest and process.
+Here are some interesting facts:

-- Origin: Cardamom is native to the Western Ghats of India and is now grown in Sri Lanka, Guatemala, and other tropical regions.
+- Origin: Native to the Western Ghats of India, now grown in Sri Lanka, Guatemala, and tropical regions.

-- Health Benefits: Cardamom is believed to aid digestion, improve oral health, and reduce stress.
+- Health Benefits: Aids digestion, improves oral health, and reduces stress.

-- Cultural Significance: In many cultures, cardamom is used in religious ceremonies and traditional medicine.
+- Cultural Significance: Used in religious ceremonies and traditional medicine across cultures.

-- Historical Use: Ancient Romans and Greeks used cardamom for its medicinal properties and as a flavoring agent.
+- Historical Use: Ancient Romans and Greeks valued it for medicinal properties and flavoring.